DiTo97/alphacodings/README.md

 ## motivation

-The library is inspired by R. Heaton's base26 implementation in the [pyskyWiFi](https://github.com/robert/PySkyWiFi) repository and his story on how to manipulate data transmission in constrained network channels via alphabetic-only encoding and tokenization; have a look at the original repository or blog post and show him some love!
+The library is inspired by [R. Heaton](https://github.com/robert)'s base26 implementation in the [pyskyWiFi](https://github.com/robert/PySkyWiFi) repository and his story on how to manipulate data transmission in constrained network channels via alphabetic-only encoding and tokenization; have a look at the original repository or [story blog post](https://robertheaton.com/pyskywifi) and show him some love!

 ## benchmarking